minikin/popover/CONTRIBUTING.md

 ### Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behaviour and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.
+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported by contacting the project team at djminikin at gmail dot com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at djminikin at gmail dot com.
 All complaints will be reviewed and investigated and will result in a response deemed necessary and appropriate to the circumstances.